+Filter

-Filter Component Description
+Component Description

 Within the last day

 Within the last 7 days

 Within the last 30 days

 More than 7 days ago

 More than 30 days ago

 Current Month

 Last Month

 Current Quarter (during the current calendar year quarter)

 Last Quarter (during the previous calendar year quarter)

 Current Year

 • Last Year

 Custom Range (during a specific range you specify)

 Explicit (at a specific time you specify)

 Plugin Type Select whether to view all plugin types or passive, active, event, or compliance vulnerabilities.

 Port This filter is in two parts.
 First the equality operator is specified to allow matching vulnerabilities with the same ports, different ports, all ports less than or all ports greater than the port filter.
 The port filter allows a comma separated list of ports.
 For the larger than or less than filters, only one port may be used.

 Note: All host-based vulnerability checks are reported with a port of 0 (zero).

 Protocol This filter provides boxes to select TCP, UDP, or ICMP-based vulnerabilities.

 Recast Risk Displays vulnerabilities based on their Recast Risk workflow status.

-Filter Component Description Available choices include Recast Risk or Non-Recast Risk .
+Filter Component Description

+Available choices include Recast Risk or Non-Recast Risk .
 Choosing both options displays all vulnerabilities regardless of recast risk status.

 Repositories Displays vulnerabilities from the chosen repositories.

 STIG Severity Displays vulnerabilities with the chosen STIG severity in the plugins database.

 Scan Policy Plugins Displays vulnerabilities found by the currently enabled plugins in the scan policy.
-For more information, see <a are="" can="" control.<="" disable="" during="" enable="" family="" for="" granular="" href="The Plugins tab specifies which plugins are used during the policy's Tenable Nessus scan.
-You can enable or disable plugins in the plugin family view or in the plugin view for more granular control." in="" more="" nessus="" or="" plugin="" plugins="" policy's="" scan.="" specifies="" tab="" td="" tenable="" the="" used="" view="" which="" you=""> Severity Displays vulnerabilities with the selected severity.
-For more information, see CVSS vs. VPR .
-Users Allows selection of one or more users who are responsible for the vulnerabilities.
-Vulnerability Discovered Tenable Security Center tracks when each vulnerability was first discovered.
-This filter allows you to see when vulnerabilities were discovered: Within the last day Within the last 7 days Within the last 30 days More than 7 days ago More than 30 days ago Current Month Last Month Current Quarter (during the current calendar year quarter)
+For more information, see The Plugins tab specifies which plugins are used during the policy's Tenable Nessus scan.
+You can enable or disable plugins in the plugin family view or in the plugin view for more granular control

+Security End of Life Date When available, Tenable plugins contain information about software end of life dates.
+This filter allows users to search based on when a particular software is end of life: • Within the last day

+Within the last 7 days

+Within the last 30 days

+More than 7 days ago

+More than 30 days ago

+Current Month

+Last Month

+Current Quarter (during the current calendar year quarter)

+Last Quarter (during the previous calendar year quarter)

+• Current Year

+Last Year